-The objective of this audit was to determine whether the DoD complied with Public Law 113-101, "Digital Accountability and Transparency Act of 2014" (DATA Act).1 We assessed the completeness, accuracy, timeliness, and overall quality of the DoD's fourth quarter FY 2020 financial and award data submitted for publication on USAspending.gov.
-We also assessed the DoD's implementation and use of the Government-wide financial data standards (data elements) established by the Office of Management and Budget (OMB) and the Department of the Treasury (the Treasury).
-See Appendix A for a discussion of the audit scope and methodology and Appendix B for prior audit coverage.
+The objective of this audit was to determine whether the U.S. Army Corps of Engineers (USACE) complied with Public Law 113-101, "Digital Accountability and Transparency Act of 2014" (DATA Act).
+We assessed the completeness, accuracy, timeliness, and overall quality of USACE's fourth quarter FY 2020 financial and award data submitted for publication on USAspending.gov.
+We also assessed USACE's implementation and use of the Government-wide financial data standards (data elements) established by the Office of Management and Budget (OMB) and the Department of the Treasury (the Treasury).
+See Appendix A for a discussion of the audit scope and methodology, and Appendix B for prior audit coverage.
 See the Glossary for definitions of terms used in the report that relate to the DATA Act and the reporting of financial and award data.